ReysAden/smartpipeline-dashboard/README.md

 # smartpipeline-dashboard# Smart Pipeline

 > Upload a file.
-Get AI results.
-No manual steps.
+Get AI results quickly.

 Smart Pipeline is a serverless AWS application that automatically analyzes uploaded files using AI.
 Images, receipts, PDFs, and text files are each routed to the right AWS AI service and results are displayed in a web dashboard.